Milad Haghani

 Milad Haghani is an Australian researcher of crowd safety and urban mobility.
-He is an Associate Professor of Urban Mobility at the University of Melbourne.
-He also serves as a Principal Fellow in Resilience & Mobility at Melbourne's Department of Infrastructure Engineering.
-His work focuses on pedestrian and evacuation dynamics, behavioural modelling and transport safety, and he is known for introducing the "Swiss Cheese Model of Crowd Safety" and for founding the Crowd Safety Summit.
+He is an associate professor of Urban Mobility at the University of Melbourne.
+He also serves as a principal fellow in Resilience & Mobility at Melbourne's Department of Infrastructure Engineering.
+His work focuses on pedestrian and evacuation dynamics, behavioural modelling and transport safety.
+He is known for introducing the "Swiss Cheese Model of Crowd Safety" and for founding the Crowd Safety Summit.
 He is a science commentator and author for many media platforms.

 Education

 Haghani completed a BSc in civil engineering at the Iran University of Science and Technology and an MSc in transport engineering at Sharif University of Technology.
 He earned a PhD in Transport Engineering at the University of Melbourne.
 His thesis, completed in 2019 at Melbourne's Centre for Spatial Data Infrastructures and Land Administratio, examined decision-making during emergency evacuations in crowded environments.

 Career

-Before joining the University of Melbourne, Haghani was a Senior Lecturer and Australian Research Council DECRA Fellow at the University of New South Wales School of Civil and Environmental Engineering, where his research spanned crowd dynamics, emergency planning and transport safety.
+Before joining the University of Melbourne, Haghani was a senior lecturer and Australian Research Council DECRA fellow at the University of New South Wales School of Civil and Environmental Engineering, where his research spanned crowd dynamics, emergency planning and transport safety.

 He earlier held a fellowship at the Institute of Transport and Logistics Studies in the University of Sydney Business School.
-At Melbourne, he is listed among the academic staff as Principal Fellow (Resilience & Mobility) and works on urban mobility and geospatial aspects of transport planning.
-In 2021 he was awarded an ARC DECRA for a programme on behavioural interventions in crowd evacuation planning (2021–2024).
+At Melbourne, he is listed among the academic staff as principal fellow (Resilience & Mobility) and works on urban mobility and geospatial aspects of transport planning.
+In 2021, he was awarded an ARC DECRA for a programme on behavioural interventions in crowd evacuation planning (2021–2024).